 Dr. Seth Scott

 Why Choose Columbia International University for this degree program

-Columbia International University is unique with its intentionally multi-denominational foundation and deliberate mission focus, providing the only online Ph.D. in CES from a biblical worldview south of Virginia and east of Kentucky.
-Drawing from an established and excellent clinical counseling program, the Ph.D. in CES will expand and enhance the reach of counseling training through this train-the-trainer approach in doctoral counselor education.
+Columbia International University is unique with its intentionally multi-denominational foundation and deliberate mission focus, providing one of the few PhD in CES from a biblical worldview in the southeast.
+Drawing from an established and excellent clinical counseling program, the PhD in CES will expand and enhance the reach of counseling training through this train-the-trainer approach in doctoral counselor education.

 Overall Benefits of the degree — what you can do with the degree

 Counseling addresses issues of identity, meaning, purpose, and belonging, all issues that find their reality within the truth of the gospel and a biblical worldview.
 This program is uniquely suited to fulfill the mission of CIU within this critical need area by training counselor educators from a biblical worldview to impact the world for Christ as counselor educators in both faith-based and secular counseling programs, as supervisors in clinical settings, as researchers and authors providing insights and integration to address the whole person, and as leaders in the field to promote the focus on the whole person as made in the image of God.
 Counselor educators are needed, both within our own master of arts in counseling programs, and in hundreds of other faith-based and secular graduate counseling programs around the country and the world.
 This program has the opportunity to address the mission of God as CIU graduates within this niche in a unique way.
 Counselor educators are prepared for leadership and impact in clinical counseling, supervision, program evaluation and leadership, research, counseling education, and advocacy for effective change.
 Through practical experience throughout the program and opportunities for professional practice, PhD students in this program model the program philosophy of head, heart, and hands through excellence in knowledge, character, and skill across the five focal areas in counselor education and supervision.